bionlplab/radtext/docs/getting_started.md

 # Quickstart

 Eager to get started?
-This page gives a good introduction in how to get started with NegBio.
+This page gives a good introduction in how to get started with RadText.

-First, make sure that NegBio is installed.
+First, make sure that RadText is installed.

 ## Preparing the dataset

-The inputs of NegBio should be in the [BioC](http://bioc.sourceforge.net/>) format.
+The inputs of RadText should be in the [BioC](http://bioc.sourceforge.net/>) format.

 Briefly, a BioC-format file is an XML document as the basis of the BioC data exchange and the BioC data classes.
 Each file contains a group of documents.
 Each document should have a unique id and one or more passages.
 Each passage should have (1) a non-overlapping offset that specifies the location of the passage with respect to the whole document, and (2) the original text of the passage.